HansDeLeenheer/Recipes/mouclade.md

 ## Short Description

 ## Time and Materials
-* 1-2 hours preparation maximum.
+Takes about a 1-2 hours preparation maximum.

 * A large pot for cooking your mussels
 * A decent cooking pot for making the sauce and bringing it all together